RavenCutie21/Voice-Changer-Settings/README.md

 If your audio is crackling everywhere refer to : [Audiodg Optimizations](https://github.com/YunaOneeChan/Voice-Changer-Settings#audiodgexe-optimizations)

-If your auddio is only crackling in discord refer to : [Discord Settings](https://github.com/YunaOneeChan/Voice-Changer-Settings#discord-settings)
+If your audio is only crackling in discord refer to : [Discord Settings](https://github.com/YunaOneeChan/Voice-Changer-Settings#discord-settings)

 If you use Client Mode, Sup2 is realistically the only thing needed as long as your S.Threshhold is something reasonable like 0.0025